Dometic Launches Modular Drinkware: One System. Built to Adapt. Any way. Anywhere.

 - Dishwasher safe

 Dometic's modular drinkware range makes its debut March 11th, with additional offerings joining the system through June.
-Available at dometic.com, Amazon, and select global retail partners.
+Available at dometic.com and select global retail partners.

 Note to Editors